Unraveling the effect of rotation on the confinement/deconfinement transition of the quark-gluon plasma: Hawking-Page geometrical description of confinement

 where $I_{E}$ is the Euclidean action, found through a wick rotation, $t\to i\tau$, in the original action.
 The gravitational action here is given by the Einstein-Hilbert term plus a negative cosmological constant, $\Lambda=-12/L^2$, and the Gibbons-York (GY) boundary contribution, so that

 In the following, the GY boundary term will be ignored due to the regularization scheme, to be explained later.
 Moreover, $\beta=1/T$ is the period of the compactified Euclidean time direction.

-In this semi-classical approximation, the dominant contribution to $\mathcal{Z}$ comes from the classical solution, and the \textit{on-shell} Euclidean action becomes the free energy of the system.
-The thermodynamically favored geometry is the one which contributes the most to the partition function, i.e., has a smaller free-energy \cite{HP83}.
+In this semiclassical approximation, the dominant contribution to $\mathcal{Z}$ comes from the classical solution, and the \textit{on-shell} Euclidean action becomes the free energy of the system.
+The thermodynamically favored geometry is the one which contributes the most to the partition function, i.e., has a smaller free energy \cite{HP83}.
 Depending on the temperature, it can be either the black hole or the thermal AdS space.

 Along this line, to understand rotational effects in the critical temperature, we shall investigate the transition between the equal angular momenta MP BH presented in Eq. \eqref{eMP_ds2} and a thermal AdS spacetime.
 In addition to the wick rotation, one must change the rotation parameter as $a\to i\hat{a}$, to find the Euclidean MP BH metric.
 Moreover, the thermal AdS spacetime is just the Euclidean MP BH with mass and rotation parameters set to zero: